edoardocomar/my-kafka-dev-launchers/README.md

 Shell scripts used for development to run local Kafka instance(s)

-* 3-kraft-servers:
+* 3-kraft-servers-and-3-brokers:
-  A 3-Node Kraft cluster
+  A 3-Node Kraft cluster (plus 3 optional brokers)

 * mm2connectdistributed:
   Two 2-nodes Kafka clusters and a 2-workers Connect cluster used to run MirroMaker2 in "Connect distributed" mode